Hispanic and Latino Americans: Intermarriage

 Hispanic Americans, like many immigrant groups before them, are out-marrying at high rates.
-Out-marriages comprised 17.4% of all existing Hispanic marriages in 2008.
-The rate was higher for newlyweds (which excludes immigrants who are already married): Among all newlyweds in 2010, 25.7% of all Hispanics married a non-Hispanic (this compares to out-marriage rates of 9.4% of white people, 17.1% of black people, and 27.7% of Asians).
+Out-marriages constituted 17.4% of all existing Hispanic marriages in 2008.
+The rate was higher for newlyweds (which excludes immigrants who are already married): Among all newlyweds in 2010, 25.7% of all Hispanics married a non-Hispanic (this compares to out-marriage rates of 9.4% of White people, 17.1% of Black people, and 27.7% of Asians).
 The rate was larger for native-born Hispanics, with 36.2% of native-born Hispanics (both men and women) out-marrying compared to 14.2% of foreign-born Hispanics.
 The difference is attributed to recent immigrants tending to marry within their immediate immigrant community due to commonality of language, proximity, familial connections, and familiarity.

-In 2008, 81% of Hispanics who married out married non-Hispanic white people, 9% married non-Hispanic black people, 5% non-Hispanic Asians, and the remainder married non-Hispanic, multi-racial partners.
+In 2008, 81% of Hispanics who married out married non-Hispanic White people, 9% married non-Hispanic Black people, 5% non-Hispanic Asians, and the remainder married non-Hispanic, multi-racial partners.

-Of approximately 275,500 new interracial or interethnic marriages in 2010, 43.3% were white-Hispanic (compared to white-Asian at 14.4%, white-black at 11.9%, and other combinations at 30.4%; "other combinations" consists of pairings between different minority groups and multi-racial people).
-Unlike those for marriage to black people and Asians, intermarriage rates of Hispanics to white people do not vary by gender.
-The combined median earnings of white/Hispanic couples are lower than those of white/white couples but higher than those of Hispanic/Hispanic couples.
-23% of Hispanic men who married white women have a college degree compared to only 10% of Hispanic men who married a Hispanic woman.
-33% of Hispanic women who married a white husband are college-educated compared to 13% of Hispanic women who married a Hispanic man.
+Of approximately 275,500 new interracial or interethnic marriages in 2010, 43.3% were White-Hispanic (compared to White-Asian at 14.4%, White-Black at 11.9%, and other combinations at 30.4%; "other combinations" consists of pairings between different minority groups and multi-racial people).
+Unlike those for marriage to Black people and Asians, intermarriage rates of Hispanics to White people do not vary by gender.
+The combined median earnings of White/Hispanic couples are lower than those of White/White couples but higher than those of Hispanic/Hispanic couples.
+23% of Hispanic men who married White women have a college degree compared to only 10% of Hispanic men who married a Hispanic woman.
+33% of Hispanic women who married a White husband are college-educated compared to 13% of Hispanic women who married a Hispanic man.